-B. Funding Policy
+Funding Policy

 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
-353. These statutes are established and amended by the State Legislature.
+353. These statutes were established and amended by the State Legislature.
 Central Minnesota Community Corrections makes annual contributions to the pension plans equal to the amount required by state statutes.
-General Employees Retirement Fund Basic Plan members and Coordinated Plan members are required to contribute 9.10 and 6.25 percent, respectively, of their annual covered salary.
+General Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.10 and 6.25 percent, respectively, of their annual covered salary in 2014.

-Central Minnesota Community Corrections is required to contribute the following percentages of annual covered payroll in 2013:
+In 2014, Central Minnesota Community Corrections is required to contribute the following percentages of annual covered payroll: